-- Variable O&M (those costs that vary with electricity generation) depend on variable operating labour costs, usage-related maintenance costs (i.e. labour and materials) and non-fuel inputs such as lubricants and water.
+- Variable 0&M costs (those costs that vary with electricity generation) depend on variable operating labour costs, usage-related maintenance costs (i.e. labour and materials) and non-fuel inputs such as lubricants and water.
 A key determinant is the number and costs of generator unit starts and how this impacts maintenance costs.
-From the distribution of the number of events where Balancing Prices continually exceeded \$100/MWh, distributions of Variable O&M for the selected generators was developed. - Heat Rate varies with generator output.
-The modelling had start-up heat energy between 9 to 15 G]/start for each turbine.
+From the distribution of the number of events where Balancing Prices continually exceeded \$100/MWh, distributions of Variable O&M costs for the selected generators was developed. - Heat Rate varies with generator output.
+The modelling had start-up heat energy between 9 to 15 GJ/start for each turbine.
 Start-up energy consumption was aggregated across all generation for that start. - The Loss Factors were based on the 2019-20 year.
 These were Pinjar 1.0369 and Parkeston 1.1633. - Gas prices required both gas commodity costs and gas transport costs to be determined.
 Gas data included the gasTrading data in the development of average and gas price uncertainty, where the average of the past year was considered the best estimate of the expected value for the coming year.
 Marsden Jacob used the "best" ARIMA model to generate estimates of gas price volatility. - Distillate prices reflected movements in crude oil prices.

 After the development of the first Draft Report, the impact of COVID-19 on gas and distillate prices required Marsden Jacob to review the outlooks of these commodities.
-The projections contained in this second Draft Report incorporate the impact of COVID-19.
+These commodities can vary greatly over short time periods with changing demands.
+The projections contained in the second Draft Report and this Final Report incorporate the impact of COVID-19: